Professional Estate Removal Services - Vancouver, BC

 1. Find and set aside all key financial documents.
-Locate and secure any will, trusts and related documents; Look for life insurance policies and statements, real estate deeds and titles; obtain recent bank statements if none are in the home; retain any stock certificates; 401(k) records; tax returns and receipts.
-These may be necessary for filing any income tax returns.
+Locate and secure any wills, trusts and related documents that may be difficult to replace.
+Look for life insurance policies, real estate deeds and titles; obtain recent bank statements if none are in the home.
+Retain any stock certificates; 401(k) records; tax returns and receipts.

-3. Work with family members on sharing items.
-One strategy that can help is to have family members create a list of the items they’d like to have from the estate.
+2. Work with family members on sharing items.
+One strategy that can help is to have family members create a list of the items they would like to have from the estate.
 While this can work well, unfortunately there are situations where conflicts and disagreements can arise.
-If necessary, involving outside mediators or legal help may be helpful here.
+If necessary, involving outside mediators or legal help may be helpful.

-7. Get help.
-The work can be overwhelming, both physically and emotionally.
+6. Get help.
+The work can be overwhelming both physically and emotionally.
 Some of the tasks are simply monotonous and lengthy, such as sorting through paperwork.
-Other tasks require physical exertion such as cleaning, moving furniture and possibly hauling items and debris.
-This is where the services of a professional estate cleanout service such as Clutter to Cash can be invaluable.
+Other tasks require physical exertion such as moving furniture, cleaning and hauling items and debris.
+To see our rates for estate removal &/ clean-out services, please click here.

 De-clutter your life and put money in your pocket at the same time!